charleslongines/laravel-time-tracker/README.md

 # Laravel Time Tracker

-A modern time tracking application built with Laravel, Vue.js, and Inertia.js.
+A modern time tracking application built with Laravel 12, Vue.js 3, TypeScript, and Inertia.js.
 This application allows users to clock in and out while tracking their IP addresses and user agents for security purposes.

 ## Features